Kandi Burruss Rocks Hot Bikini Body Thanks To Diet And Exercise

 “Yes I’m still celebrating!!!!
 Burruss wrote on Instagram, along with a short video of her dancing.
 Kandi has a lot to celebrate.

-The Grammy-winning singer/songwriter and her R&B group Xscape will receive the Golden Note Award from American Society of Composers, Authors and Publishers (ASCAP) at the 2018 Rhythm & Soul Music Awards on June 21, ASCAP announced in a statement.
+The Grammy-winning singer/songwriter and her R&B group Xscape will receive the Golden Note Award from the American Society of Composers, Authors and Publishers (ASCAP) at the 2018 Rhythm & Soul Music Awards on June 21, ASCAP announced in a statement.

-The Golden Note Award is one of the most prestigious honors that ASCAP bestows on songwriters, composers and artists.
+The Golden Note Award is one of the most prestigious honors that ASCAP bestows on songwriters, composers, and artists.
 Previous recipients include Jay-Z, Sean “Diddy” Combs, Usher, Lauryn Hill, Ne-Yo, Alicia Keys, New Edition, and Lionel Richie.

 Back in 2000, Kandi Burruss was the first woman to ever receive the ASCAP Songwriter of the Year award.
 Unlike many of the Real Housewives stars, Burruss was rich and famous before joining the reality TV show.
 Kandi is a self-made millionaire whose net worth reportedly tops $35 million (and growing).